Can I break or cancel a delay node?

 Logic: The > arrow represents the flow of the nodes in the graph above.

-2. Player leaves collision box and triggers the Delay.
+- Player leaves (End Overlap) collision box > Triggers the Delay.

-3. If True > Set Visibility to On > Set Stop Auto Off to false (leave the box unticked in the Boolean node).
+- If True > Set Visibility to On and Set Stop Auto Off to false (by default leave the box unticked in the Boolean node).

 In summary:

-When the player enters the collision box it checks if the light is on (visible) if it is then flick a switch and this will simply change the action for when the player leaves the collision box.
-Hence trigger the delay to turn the light off when the player leaves or if the player remains under the light then keep the light on!
+When the player enters the collision box it checks if the light is on (visible) if it is on then flick a Boolean switch and this will simply change the action for when the player leaves the collision box.
+Hence, either trigger the delay to turn the light off when the player leaves or if the player remains under the light then keep the light on!

 Key Notes: